Sunday, March 22, 2015

 Then, in the last few years, less and less people came to look for him.
 It was understandable because all his peers were gone and that new rules and regulation implemented by the authority were beyond his understanding.
 He became more and more a lonely man.

-Whenever I visited Sri Gading, I made it a point to let him belanjar me (paid for) breakfast either at the favorite Roti Canai eatery or the Lontong eatery.
+Whenever I visited Sri Gading, I made it a point to let him belanjar me or paid for my breakfast either at the favorite Roti Canai eatery or the Lontong eatery.
 Those were times when he told me many of his life stories and some of his deeds rendered to the community.
 He enjoyed telling those stories though some were repeats.
 My last and only travel for a short tour with him was done in late January 2013.
 We did a day tour all the way to the most southern tip of mainland Asia: Tangjung Piai (Read here and here).

 A road in Sri Gading named after him is testament of his contribution to this little town.